 Dental Disease Prevention

-The most effective way to maintain your Unhealthy mouth is with proper dental care, which includes regular veterinary dental checkups, home oral care, and professional dental cleanings as needed.
+The most effective way to maintain your dog or cat’s dental health includes regular veterinary dental checkups, home oral care, and professional dental cleanings as needed.
 Starting a routine of good dental hygiene early in your pet’s life is essential to his or her overall health; however, cats and dogs can learn to accept daily brushing at any age.

 Our dental treatment center offers advanced instrumentation for routine cleanings as well as special procedures such as biopsies, oral surgery, and extractions of broken or infected teeth.

 Learn more about the important role digital dental X-rays play in diagnosing and treating dental conditions.